thierrymoudiki/thierrymoudiki.github.io/_posts/2023-04-02-nnetsauce-python-only.md

 ---
 layout: post
 title: "A new version of nnetsauce (randomized and quasi-randomized 'neural' networks)"
-description: "Randomized and quasi-randomized 'neural' networks"
+description: "Randomized and quasi-randomized 'neural' networks for supervised learning"
 date: 2023-04-02
 categories: [Python, R, QuasiRandomizedNN]
 comments: true